Stonemercy/Galactic-Wide-Web/README.md

     - `species`: string <Optional> - A specific 'main' illuminate
     - `variation`: string <Optional> - A specific variant of an illuminate

-`/map`
-- Get an up-to-date map of the galaxy
+`/stratagem`
+- Returns information on a stratagem.
   - Options:
-    - `faction`: string <Optional> - The faction to focus on
-    - `public`: string <Optional> - Do you want other people to see the response to this command?
+    - `stratagem`: string [Required] - The stratagem you want to lookup

 `/feedback`
 - Provide feedback for the bot that goes directly to me

 `/stats`
 - Returns information on the bot

+`/major_order`
+- Returns information on an Automaton or variation.
+  - Options:
+    - `public`: string <Optional> - If you want the response to be seen by others in the server.

 ## Support
 Available here: [Discord Support Server](https://discord.gg/Z8Ae5H5DjZ)